 Cons

-- Refusal rate is quite high.
-Note that while salary is not considered a secure income, a pension is deemed more secure
+- The refusal rate is quite high.
+Note that while salary is not considered a secure income, pension is deemed more secure.

-- The two-year funds for the whole family must be deposited in advance in the Greek banking system
+- The 3-year funds for the whole family must be deposited in advance in the Greek banking system.

 - The money used is not invested.
 Therefore, it produces no return.
 Bank interest rates are practically zero or close to zero.
-Unlike the Golden Visa investment where the property generates income and a potential reselling profit (current annual price increase in the real estate market is ~12%)
+Unlike the Golden visa investment where the property generates income and a potential reselling profit (current annual price increase in real estate market is ~12%).